DPGAlliance/CoP-Maturity-Indicators/indicators/core-indicators.md

-# Universal Indicators for Software Maturity (Draft)
+# Universal Indicators for Software Maturity (Draft) test

 ## Introduction
 This document presents a draft of universal indicators for assessing software maturity.